jyutzler/Bridge-Systems/system.md

    * 3♥: "cheaper minor" (instead of 4♣)
    * others: same as above

+### Over Interference
+The 2♣ opening automatically creates a forcing auction.
+All bids are natural and positive, all doubles are for penalty, and all passes are forcing.
 ## Weak Two Bids of 2♦, 2♥, or 2♠
 A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
 On rare occasions it may be a very good five-card suit.
 It is possible to open a weak two with